 Production | Publication Grant

-Puerto Rican Light (Cueva Vientos) is a two-year commission by artists Allora & Calzadilla that will exist in a limestone cave at El Convento Natural Protected Area in south Puerto Rico.
+Puerto Rican Light (Cueva Vientos) is a two-year commission by artists Allora & Calzadilla that exists in a limestone cave at El Convento Natural Protected Area in south Puerto Rico.
 Presented by Dia Art Foundation in collaboration with Para La Naturaleza (the conservation trust of Puerto Rico), the work is based off Dan Flavin’s 1965 light sculpture Puerto Rican Light (to Jeanie Blake), which consists of an arrangement of three fluorescent tubes in red, pink and yellow that intend to evoke the colors of the Caribbean island’s sunrises and sunsets.
 Dia will realize a new long-term installation of the work, which will bring an edition of Flavin’s sculpture from their collection to this natural site and power it via solar panels mounted to the cave’s exterior.
 By recontextualizing Flavin’s work and metaphorically activating it, the artists explore issues of power, representation, and postcolonial dislocation.